mpytlik-intel/edge-ai-suites/manufacturing-ai-suite/industrial-edge-insights-vision/apps/worker-safety-gear-detection/docs/user-guide/get-started.md

         "state": "RUNNING"
     }
     ```

-    If you wish to stop a specific instance, you can provide it with an `--id` argument to the command.
+    If you wish to stop a specific instance, make sure to identify it with the --id argument.
     For example, `./sample_stop.sh --id 784b87b45d1511f08ab0da88aa49c01e`

 10. Bring down the application

-    ```sh
+    ```bash
     docker compose down -v
     ```

     This will bring down the services in the application and remove any volumes.

 ## Further Reading

 - [Helm based deployment](how-to-deploy-using-helm-charts.md)
 - [MLOps using Model Registry](how-to-enable-mlops.md)
 - [Run multiple AI pipelines](how-to-run-multiple-ai-pipelines.md)